GoogleCloudPlatform/pbmm-on-gcp-onboarding/0-bootstrap/README-Azure-DevOps.md

 <img width="1465" alt="Screenshot 2024-05-01 at 08 24 35" src="https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding/assets/24765473/f1f7e2b0-79ea-4401-87ca-02539cecabf8">

-#### gcp-bootstrap
+#### 6-1 gcp-bootstrap

-1. Clone the private gcp-bootstrap repository you created to host the 0-bootstrap terraform configuration at the same level of the pbmm-on-gcp-onboarding folder.
+##### 6-1-1.
+Clone the private gcp-bootstrap repository
+The same one you created to host the 0-bootstrap terraform configuration at the same level of the pbmm-on-gcp-onboarding folder.

 local gcloud example
 ```